paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

   (C) as a consequence of a claim of jurisdiction which is not recognized by the United States;
 he shall certify such determination to the Secretary of the Treasury.

-**(b) Prohibitions** Upon receipt of any certification from the Secretary of State under subsection (a) of this section, the Secretary of the Treasury shall immediately take such action as may be necessary and appropriate to prohibit the importation into the United States—
+**(b) Prohibitions** Upon receipt of any certification from the Secretary of State under subsection (a), the Secretary of the Treasury shall immediately take such action as may be necessary and appropriate to prohibit the importation into the United States—

 (1) of all fish and fish products from the fishery involved, if any; and